Talhamuhammadali/OpenGL-basics-BezierCurve/README.md

      ![image](https://github.com/Talhamuhammadali/HPC-OpenGL/assets/46277852/edcec322-7bf4-4742-8845-6957bca1cf87)

 This repository serves as a living documentation of my journey into HPC using OpenGL.
-I choose to learn OpenGL first to get a gernal idea of how computations are performed by GPUs.
+I choose to learn OpenGL first to get a general idea of how computations are performed by GPUs.
 As my understanding grows, I will learn advanced languages such as MPI, OpenMP, CUDA, etc.